robotic-vision-lab/Cloud-Object-Recognition-Engine/README.md

 #### Computing the covariance descriptor for a set of PCD files

-First, create a file named 'pcd\_categories' that contains a list of absolute paths to PCD files, one category per line.
+First, copy over the CORE configuration file, 'core.cfg', from the 'configuration' subdirectory.
+To adjust filter, segmentation, descriptor, and learning parameters, edit this file as necessary.
+Then, create a file named 'pcd\_categories' that contains a list of absolute paths to PCD files, one category per line.
 The covariance files are written out for each category under the directory 'covariance\_dir':

-    $ compute_covariance pcd_categories covariance_dir
+    $ compute_covariance core.cfg pcd_categories covariance_dir

 #### Learning an SVM model based on covariance descriptors